-Assembly Bill (AB) 1826 requires businesses that generate organic waste to arrange for recycling services.
+Assembly Bill (AB) 1826 - Requires businesses that generate organic waste to arrange for recycling services.
 The requirements were expanded in January 2017 and 2019, becoming more stringent by changing the required amount from businesses that produce eight cubic yards or more to businesses that generate four cubic yards or more of organic waste or commercial solid waste per week to be recycled.
 The Bill also requires a statewide organic waste disposal reduction of 50% by 2020, compared to 2014.

-Examples of organic waste are: food, landscape trimmings, and food-soiled paper.
+Examples of organic waste are food, landscape trimmings, and food-soiled paper.

-- In 2022, CalPERS headquarters created an average of 3.2 cubic yards (cy) of organic waste per week, which is recycled through Atlas Disposal and Carson Landscaping. - Atlas Disposal hauled 18 cy of organic waste to an organics facility for composting into soil that can be used to improve plant growth.
-The Atlas Disposal organic waste pickups were changed to as-needed only in 2021.
-Since returning to the office on hybrid schedule Atlas pickups on a weekly basis.
-Additionally, 153 cy was composted by Carson Landscaping and used for soil repurposing.
+- In 2023, LP created an average of 3.0 cubic yards (cy) of organic waste per week, which is recycled through Atlas Disposal and Carson Landscaping. - Atlas Disposal hauled 158 cy of organic waste to an organics facility for composting into soil that can be used to improve plant growth.
+Since returning to the office on a hybrid schedule, Atlas conducts pickups on a weekly basis.
+Additionally, 140 cy was composted by Carson Landscaping and used for soil repurposing.